-

 Cooling System

 The cooling system keeps the engine from overheating.
-The system is filled with liquid coolant (antifreeze) and is connected into a loop with a radiator, see the diagram.
-The coolant flows through the engine where it absorbs the heat and into the top of the radiator.
+The system is filled with liquid coolant (antifreeze) and is connected into a loop with the radiator.
+The coolant flows through the engine absorbing the heat and releases it while flowing through the radiator.

 DOHC Engine